mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Platform

-The Nexmo technologies that facilitate the interaction between Nexmo customers and their users.
+The Vonage technologies that facilitate the interaction between Vonage customers and their users.
 The Cloud Communications Platform is an API-based, fully redundant global communication platform that delivers mission-critical multi-channel solutions.
 The main products in the cloud are:

 **Technologies** - the components and algorithms that make the Platform work: